ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 Although, the `for` loop served our purpose and we were able to run our test for multiple values, there is a big problem in this approach.
 If we carefully look at the output, we can see that both (or multiple values if present) the test cases were combined into a single test.
 This violates the general rule that we should test only one thing in a test or one assertion per test.

-Moreover, the problem gets worse when one of the test fails.
+Moreover, the problem gets worse when one of the tests fails.
 In order to understand what happens during a test failure when using a for loop, let us intentionally change the expected output value to an incorrect value.
 In file, [2_Test_using_for_loop.cpp](../code/Chapter4/2_Test_using_for_loop.cpp), you can make the following change.

 ```cpp
 TEST_F(EmployeeTestFixture, NetBonusIsCorrectForDifferentYears) {